-Another interesting feature of flespi MQTT broker appeared at the same time with retained messages.
+Another interesting feature of the flespi MQTT broker appeared at the same time with retained messages.
 And it’s rare.
 It’s the MQTT broker REST API.
 We mixed HTTP and MQTT technologies and supplied the broker with a set of tools for remote management.
 With REST API you can:

 Access MQTT broker logs and understand who and how uses the broker, determine what kind of problems you have, if any.

-Publish messages into the broker similarly to publishing via an MQTT connection.
+Publish messages into the broker similar to publishing via an MQTT connection.
 This method provides extra functionality to specify some MQTT 5.0 publishing message features like TTL or payload data format not available directly in MQTT 3.1.1.